codenart/codenart.github.io/_posts/1-html/2017-07-27-html-2-images-links.md

 In case you don't want to store your image on another website, you can create a folder named something like `images` and put all image-files there.
 In the `src`, type `the folder's name` followed by a slash `/` and `image's filename`.
+Web browsers will start at the folder contains the `HTML document` and follow the `path` to look for the `image`.

 `Screenshot:`
 ![using an image stored locally](/images/html/2/relative.jpg)

-In this case, web browsers will start at the folder contains the `HTML document` and follow the `path` to look for the `image`.

 Reference:
 [Supported Image-Formats](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#Supported_image_formats "ext")